ftao1/packer-builds/README.md

         └── virtualbox.sh
 ```
 Unless you have a very fast Internet link I would suggest the Rocky Linux ISO is pre-downloaded prior to running.
-The Jenkinsfile is optional in case you need to add this to a pipeline.
+The Jenkinsfile will need to be added and configured in your pipeline.

 ## VirtualBox homelab setup